dmatrix/tutorials/mlflow/README.md

 4. Some Knowledge of some Machine Learning concepts, libraries, and frameworks
      * scikit-Learn
      * pandas and Numpy
+     * matplotlib
      * TensorFlow/Keras
 5. PyCharm/IntelliJ or choice of syntax-based Python editor
-6. pip/pip3 and Python 3 installed
+6. pip/pip3 or conda and Python 3 installed
 7. Loads of laughter, curiosity, and a sense of humor ... :-)

 ### Installation and Setup environment